tush-tr/articles/ARISH_NOTES.md

 * Added ArticleHeaderImageUploadController in backend
 * Added HeaderImage in Article, ArticleCreate and ArticleEdit components
 * Added a controller to get all contact messages

+## 16 MAY, 2021
+* Refactor code of report function in ArticleController